Cesar Velasco Broca

 César Velasco Broca (born 1978) is a Spanish cult filmmaker.
 He was born in Amurrio, province of Álava.
 He earned a licentiate degree in audiovisual communication from the Complutense University of Madrid.
 In addition to his film works, he has also worked as a lecturer on Film Aesthetics at the ECAM.

+In 2026, he began shooting his debut feature, El futuro testamento, a Spanish-Estonian-Italian international co-production starring Àlex Brendemühl, Mireia Oriol, and Ariadna Gil.